-Safety case is a collection of information that demonstrates the assessment of the safety of a land disposal facility.
-This includes technical analyses, such as the performance assessment and inadvertent intruder assessment, but also includes information on defense-in-depth and supporting evidence and reasoning on the strength and reliability of the technical analyses and the assumptions made therein.
-The safety case also includes description of the safety relevant aspects of the disposal site, the design of the facility, and the managerial control measures and regulatory controls.
+Safety case is a collection of information that demonstrates the assessment of the safety of a waste disposal facility.
+This includes technical analyses, such as the performance assessment and intruder assessment, but also includes information on defense-in-depth and supporting evidence and reasoning on the strength and reliability of the technical analyses and the assumptions made therein.
+The safety case also includes description of the safety relevant aspects of the site, the design of the facility, and the managerial control measures and regulatory controls.

-Site closure and stabilization means those actions that are taken upon completion of operations that prepare the disposal site for custodial care and that assure ensure that the disposal site will remain stable and will, to the extent practicable, not need ongoing active maintenance.
+Site closure and stabilization means those actions that are taken upon completion of operations that prepare the disposal site for custodial care and that assure that the disposal site will remain stable and will not need ongoing active maintenance.